linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 26.03.2023 (announcement)
+- 👨‍💻💭💡 Currently brainstorming new ideas for revolutionary tech!
+Can't wait to bring these visions to life 🚀 #innovate #technology #futuretech

 ### 25.03.2023 (announcement Metabox)
 - 🎉🚨 Metabox just released version 3.0.9! 🚀🌥️ Stay tuned for more cloud services coming in the next few days. 💻☁️ #Metabox #CloudUpdates #LatestVersion